KKOA/cv/README.md

   <li> GitHub : <a href="https://github.com/KKOA">KKOA</a></li>
 </ul>
 <h2 id="reference">REFERENCES</h2>
-References are avaliable upon request
+References are available upon request
 <p align="center"><a href="#top"> To the Top </a></p>